jpasholk/graphite/_posts/2018-04-28-getting-started.markdown

 tags: [test, help, docs, installing]
 ---

-Jekyll-UiKit is available as a [Jekyll theme gem](https://jekyllrb.com/docs/themes/).
-It has been built with Github Pages in mind.
-Installing should be fairly simple.
+Graphite is NOT YET available as a gem, but it will be once everything is finished. ;P

 <!--more-->

+# Sample Content

 ## Installing the Theme